 - 1 C unsweetened soymilk

-- 2 t raw sugar, blackstrap molasses (we've enjoyed this recipe with both), or other sweetener of choice
+- 2 t raw sugar (or blackstrap molasses or other sweetener)

-- 3 T vegan margarine (if you substitute oil, add an additional ⅛ to ¼ t of salt)
+- 3 T vegan margarine (If you substitute oil, add another 1/8 to 1/4 t of salt.)

 - The night before you plan to bake and eat the waffles, whisk together the flours and salt in large bowl.

 - In separate bowl, dissolve yeast in warm water.
 Mix in soymilk, then blend yeast-water-soymilk mixture into flour mixture.
 Stir until very well blended (this is a case where the batter doesn't have to be lumpy).

 - Cover the bowl and allow the dough to rise slightly at room temperature overnight.

 - The next morning, dissolve the baking soda in the 1/3 C hot water, and add the sweetener and margarine.
 If necessary, place the mixture in the microwave just long enough to soften the margarine (for our microwave it's 30 seconds).
 Whisk to break up any lumps of margarine.